honetools/formats/Document.md

 The `default` theme folder must always be present.
 In addition, the document may also contain one or more additional themes.

-YAML is used as the base format for the key/value stores (manifest and values).
+YAML is used as the base format for the key/value stores (manifest, aliases and values).